Anya92929/DL-crypto-api-auto-recommendation/README.md

 # DL-crypto-api-auto-recommendation
 ## An open-sourced work for deep learning based cryptographic API recommendation solution.
 It includes:
-* The code to extract program analysis context for each API method call
+* The code to extract program analysis context for each API method call (Program Analysis Part)
-* The code for training our Multi-HyLSTM
+* The code for training our Multi-HyLSTM (Deep Learning Part)
-* The original Android apps that are used as data source.
+* The Android apps that are used as data source.
+(Original Data)
 * The program analysis context (program slices, API dependence graphs) of each Java Cryptographic API method invoation extracted from the Android apps.
+(Preprocessed Data)

 ## Program Analysis Part